siamakfaal/latex-preambles/README.md

 ## LaTeX
 To add preambles to your project:
 - Download the files
-- Use \input to add files to the document
+- Use '\input' to add files to the document

 ### Example